 At this point drive on and pass the village of Asciano.
 The next spot is another road with cypress trees which is also very popular and beautiful at sunset.
 We are on the Strada di Leonina leading to Site Transitoire, the next photo point on our list.

 Here art merges with the landscape.
 You can photograph Site Transitoire, a striking sculptural work by a French artist Jean-Paul Philippe.
 After some houses and a small olive grove on the right you can leave the car and continue on foot.
 After a curve and a slight slope you will reach the top of the hill where you will find the sculpture.
 We suggest you sit on the “stone throne” and enjoy the views of the beautiful landscape rolling off in every direction and as far as Siena.
 If you are lucky enough to be here at sunset, exceptional photos are guaranteed.

 Among cultivated fields, gullies and cypresses

-One of the favorite subjects of amateur and professional photographers are hay rolls scattered all over the wheat fields in summer.
-There is no precise place that we can suggest you and we are sure you will find your personal spot to take the most beautiful photos, including wheat fields, gullies and cypresses.
+One of the favorite subjects of amateur and professional photographers are hay bales scattered all over the wheat fields in summer.
+There is no precise place that we can suggest to you but we are sure you will find your personal spot to take the most beautiful photos, including wheat fields, gullies and cypresses.
 This picture was taken at Podere Salicotto by Paolo Naldi, a great photographer and friend.
 Thank you Paolo!